-Sometimes, I just remember things that make her seem to still be with me.
-Then I’ll want to tell her something and realize I can’t, not now, not ever.
-That’s when it really hurts.
-I tried to do a video blog yesterday morning while I sat out and listened to the birds and talked to the people passing by like Karen and I used to do almost every morning.
+While I was recuperating from yet another intestinal disorder (occupational hazard here in East Africa), I just remembered things that made it seem as if Karen was still here with me.
+I’d roll over to talk to her as she sat in the chair watching me (she did this every time I was sick) and I wanted to tell her something and realized she wasn't there and I couldn't, not now, not ever.
+That’s when it really started to hurt.
+I tried to do a video blog one morning while I sat out and listened to the birds and talked to the people passing by like Karen and I used to do almost every morning.
 I did a passable job I think even though at one point my voice broke and I got choked up.
 Sadly, I messed it up and didn’t stop the camera properly and the whole thing was trashed.
-I was kinda proud of it, so I will try again another day.
+I’ll try again.

 I did get her once, though.
 We got engaged early in January of 1965, and on our Easter break that year, we drove from Abilene, Texas, to Alexandria, Louisiana, for her to meet my parents.
 She was dressed to the nines and was wearing an Easter hat the queen would have envied.
 On the way, I kept telling her that my parents were very posh and the dinner would be formal with lots of cutlery.
 Several forks on the left, several knives on the right and two spoons above the plate.
 I kept drilling her on what fork to use when and how to replace the dessert spoon.
 She was nervous but had practiced and practiced.
 Now, I knew that my parents (and Karen) loved seafood and that the dinner that night would be crabs.
 When we walked in, she saw that the dining room table was covered with newspaper, crabs were piled all over it, and on every plate was only one utensil—a pair of pliers.
 She stopped, turned, and gave me a look that is still etched in the back of my head.
 It would have killed a lesser man.
 She just hissed under her breath, “I. Know.
 How.
 To.
 Use.
 A. Pair. of.
 Pliers.”
 That became a family phrase for the next half century.
 I miss my lady, there was never another one like her.
 I’m getting better at getting through the day and am becoming much better at planning for the future and dealing with paperwork, but there will always be a sword in my heart to remind me that my lady is mine no longer.